V4Fire/Client/src/core/component/decorators/computed/README.md

 ### [watchable]

-If true, the accessor returns a link to another watchable object.
+If set to true, the accessor returns a link to another watchable object.
 This option allows you to mount external watchable objects to the component.

 ```typescript